Drummully: History

 The Government of Ireland Act 1920 attempted to answer the "Irish question" within the United Kingdom of Great Britain and Ireland, by grouping the counties into separate home rule jurisdictions of Northern Ireland and Southern Ireland, with Fermanagh in the former and Monaghan in the latter.
-Irish republican opposition saw the 1920 act superseded by the 1921 Anglo-Irish Treaty, with Southern Ireland being replaced by a dominion called the Irish Free State and the provisional border with Northern Ireland subject to change by an Irish Boundary Commission.
+This only took practical effect in Northern Ireland, as it was enacted during the Irish War of Independence.
+Following the 1921 Anglo-Irish Treaty, Southern Ireland was succeeded by a dominion called the Irish Free State with a provisional border with Northern Ireland subject to change by an Irish Boundary Commission.
 Protestant unionists owned most of the land in Drummully but were a minority of the population.
 Submissions to the boundary commission from unionists (including Fermanagh County Council and the Church of Ireland parish of Drummully) proposed to resolve the inconvenience of the locality's sinuous border by transferring Drummully ED to Northern Ireland, while those from nationalists (including Clones urban district council and the Free State government) proposed transferring all, or at least adjoining parts, of Fermanagh to the Free State.
 Nationalist and unionist locals both submitted that they would rather the area were entirely on the "wrong" side of the border than preserve the status quo.
 The commission's 1925 report proposed straightening the border by transferring Drummully ED's northernmost 14% (336 acres; population 51) to Northern Ireland, and 18623 acres (population 3,808) of adjoining Clonkeelan and Derrysteaton EDs from Fermanagh to the Free State.
 The Clones–Butlersbridge road, the Ulster Canal, and the railway line between Clones and Redhills would each have been entirely south of the border instead of crossing it four times (the canal forming the border for several hundred yards).
 However, the report as a whole proved so controversial that publication was suppressed and it was never implemented.